 - PNDs available.

-- Additional restrictions affecting the service (availability of keys, …).
+- Additional restrictions affecting service (availability of keys, etc.).

-For each local office, the system provides graphic representation of the routes generated, vehicle, operator, mobile device assigned, route destination points and load per employee.
-Alarms are generated at those points where incidents are identified.
+For each local office, the system provides visual representation of the routes generated, vehicle, operator, assigned mobile device, destination points, and workload per employee.
+Alerts are generated at points where incidents are identified.

-- Route to be followed with the various destinations where the assigned tasks have to be performed.
+- Route to be followed, with the various destinations where assigned tasks must be performed.

-- Provision of times taken to complete the route and the tasks.
+- Prediction of time taken to complete the route as well as the tasks.

-- Total costs of the route and itemised breakdown of these.
+- Total costs of the route, with itemized breakdown.

-- Cost of the vehicle (according to estimated cost of vehicle per km).
+- Cost of vehicle (according to estimated cost of vehicle per mile/km).

-- Cost of the employee (according to estimated cost of employee per hour).
+- Cost of employee (according to estimated cost of employee per hour).